wrf/pdbcolor/README.md

 ![symplectin_domains_by_conservation.png](https://github.com/wrf/pdbcolor/blob/master/symplectin_domains_by_conservation.png)

 In the left panel, certain residues in the binding pocket are strongly conserved (shown in red, >95%), such as the catalytic triad of E-K-C (though C is green, meaning only >80% identity, as this is sometimes serine).
-Comparatively, the other domain is not well conserved outside of disulfide-forming cysteines.
+In the right panel, the other domain is not well conserved outside of disulfide-forming cysteines.

 ## References ##
 The colorization script was modified from the `consurf_new.py` script from the [ConSurf Server](http://consurf.tau.ac.il/2016/)